In this lab you will explore page tables and modify them to simplify the functions that copy data from user space to kernel space.

 To start the lab, switch to the pgtbl branch:

-$ git checkout pgtbl
+$ git fetch $ git checkout pgtbl $ make clean

 To help you learn about RISC-V page tables, and perhaps to aid future debugging, your first task is to write a function that prints the contents of a page table.